 Who did Russia pay?
 MEPs urge spies to give names

-MEPs have urged intelligence services to publish the names of who was paid by Russia, while pointing fingers at the EU's far-right.
+MEPs have urged intelligence services to publish the names of who was paid by Russia, while pointing fingers at the EU's far right.

 Two French liberal MEPs led the calls for culprits' names in a plenary debate in Brussels late on Wednesday (10 April).